wp_nav_menu()WP 3.0.0

 container_class(string)

-The value of the class="" attribute of the menu container.
+Value of the class="" attribute for the menu container.

 Default: menu-{menu slug}-container